 Additional notes on the character love and respect:

 Max is a gay transman in high school who is frustrated and fed up with it all.
 Being a "magical girl" is among his worst nightmares, but overtime, he might make it work for him, in his own way, on his own terms.
 Screw convention.
-Jen, his cool lesbian best friend, is awesome, like many others in the colourful cast, and she is like his super supportive sidekick.
-New friends that Max unexpectedly makes along the way are: the tough cisman Sean, who actually loves cute, sparkly Magical Girl things (he's such a dear, plus he's like the Tomoyo to Max's Cardcaptor Sakura, in the filming-him-in-his-magical-fighting-monsters-glory sense); and, another surprise, and slight spoiler... the blonde, blue-eyed, typical mean church girl, Pyper, who is of course closeted and suffering from internalised homophobia.
+Jen, his cool lesbian best friend, is awesome, like many others in the colourful cast.
+She is super supportive.
+New friends that Max unexpectedly makes along the way are: the tough cisman Sean, who actually loves cute, sparkly Magical Girl things (he's such a dear, plus he's like the Tomoyo to Max's Cardcaptor Sakura, in the filming-him-in-his-magical-fighting-monsters-glory sense); and, another surprise, and slight spoiler... the blonde, blue-eyed, typical mean church girl, Pyper, who is of course closeted and suffering from intense internalised homophobia.

 Hell, even Max's mother, Hikari, who is the most resistant and unaccepting of who he is out of everyone else, and is his biggest obstacle in navigating the world of transphobia (she constantly deadnames him, which is blurred in the text of her speech bubbles; the same treatment is given to anyone who does the same, thank goodness), she is miraculously made likeable by how over-the-top, and cartoonishly pomp and enthusiastic, she is.
 We're clearly not meant to take her seriously - her conservatism and her ironically aggressive banging on and on about being "ladylike" - and everybody but her knows she's in the wrong.
 Max's few interactions with his softhearted father, Kai, are sweet and touching by contrast, at any rate.